karolinasniezek/mobilenetv2-plant-classifier-deployment/README.md

 End-to-end Computer Vision project demonstrating Deep Learning, Transfer Learning, Model Deployment, REST API development, and real-time image classification using TensorFlow, FastAPI, and Streamlit.

-The solution consists of:

-- TensorFlow/Keras model trained using MobileNetV2 transfer learning
-- FastAPI backend exposing a prediction endpoint
-- Streamlit frontend for image upload and inference
+The solution demonstrates the complete machine learning lifecycle, including data preprocessing, model training, evaluation, deployment, and real-time inference through a production-ready REST API and web application.

+The project leverages MobileNetV2 pretrained on ImageNet as a feature extractor and fine-tunes a classification head to identify plant species from RGB images.

+Key components include:

+Deep Learning image classification model built with TensorFlow and Keras Transfer Learning using MobileNetV2 pretrained on ImageNet FastAPI-based REST API for scalable model serving Streamlit frontend for interactive image inference End-to-end deployment workflow from training to production inference

 The application allows users to upload an image of a plant seedling and receive:

-- predicted class
+predicted plant species
-- confidence score
+prediction confidence score

+This project demonstrates practical skills in:

+Computer Vision
+Deep Learning
+Transfer Learning
+Image Classification
+Model Deployment
+REST API Development
+MLOps Fundamentals
+Production Inference Pipelines
+TensorFlow Ecosystem

 ---